featuremine/tutorials/market-data01-feedhandler/README.md

 [Yamal](https://github.com/featuremine/yamal) is an open-source library geared towards transactional low-latency IPC and data capture.
 It is used to build systems where data is communicated and captured between different processes very quickly, with an emphasis on ensuring the consistency and reliability of that data.
 This is especially important in environments where fast, reliable data transmission and storage are essential, such as financial trading platforms or real-time analytics systems.
 Yamal's key features for our context include:
 - **Performance**: Astoundingly low latencies - 100ns (median) and 1us (max) on a Ryzen 7950X.
 - **Atomicity**: Ensures the entire update to the bus is either done or not done at all.
-- **Consistency**: Guarantees data consistency across different processes.
+- **Consistency**: Ensures that data remains consistent across various processes.
 - **Resilience**: In the event of application crashes, data is not lost.
 - **Zero-copy**: Abstains from data copying during read/write.
 - **Simplicity**: Boasts an elementary C API and Python API.